highcharts/node-export-server/README.md

 handle before it restarts itself.
 This number is 60 by default, and can be tweaked with `--workLimit`.
 As with `--workers`, this number should also be tweaked to fit your use case.

+### System requirements

+The system requirements largely depend on your use case.

+It's largely CPU and memory bound, so when using in heavy-traffic situations, it needs a fairly beefy server.
+It's recommended that the server has at least 1GB of memory regardless of traffic, and more than one core.

 ## Server Test